This past week we had the chance to sit down with Susannah Fox, one of our advisors here at Ciitizen, for a conversation about technology and health.

 Susannah: I was a start-up kid in the early nineties and then worked in journalism, helping to start a website for a magazine.
 I then became a researcher, and I was trained to only ever speak publicly about a subject that I had personally researched, whether talking to a reporter or on stage speaking at an event.
 It’s really good training for being careful with your words, which is important when you work in government.

-Ciitizen: What I really admire about your blog and your writing is that you focus on technology and health coming together, but with technology more as a medium for human interconnectivity.
+Ciitizen: What I really admire about and your writing is that you focus on technology and health coming together, but with technology more as a medium for human interconnectivity.
 It’s not about replacing human interaction but rather enhancing it.
 How did you get started with peer-to-peer health, and why does that subject continue to drive you?

 Susannah: This interest at the intersection of health and technology started when I was at the Pew Research Center’s Internet Project, which began in the year 2000 as a way to look at the social impact of the internet on American society.
 I often like to say that was back when dinosaurs ruled the internet because it was such early days.
 Only about 50% of American adults had access to the internet at that time, and the Pew Charitable Trusts tasked us with doing national surveys, talking to people about how they were using the internet in regard to their civic life, their education and their children’s education, and their health and health care.
 Rebecca Rimel, the head of the Pew Charitable Trusts, was sitting in a conference one day where people were talking about the social impact of the internet as opposed to the business impact and no one had any data to show.
 She thought we should be talking about this important cultural phenomenon with data, so she allocated money to start the Pew Internet Project.